SerNet/verinice-veo/README.md

 	./gradlew check

+Sample git hooks are provided in *misc/git*, e. g.
-A sample [git hook](misc/git/pre-commit) is provided, which checks the code style on each commit.
-To install, copy the file to *.git/hooks/pre-commit*.
+[pre-commit](misc/git/pre-commit), which checks the code style on each commit.
+To install, copy the file to *.git/hooks/pre-commit*, etc. Make sure the scripts are executable.